 13: Virtual Assistant Forums

-VA forums are not as many and majority of the great ones require monthly subscription to access.
+VA forums are not as many and the majority of the great ones require a monthly subscription to access.

 - Virtual Assistant Directory

 Several training courses are available online for those who want to learn the skills required as a virtual assistant or just brush up on existing ones.
 Try Skillshare or Udemy for short affordable courses

 14: Belay Solutions